 For effective change to occur, the new water supply needs to lead to an improvement in hygiene behaviors.
 Teaching local communities about the links between poor sanitation and common diseases should be done in the months leading up to the construction of the well, allowing fresh water to be coupled with good sanitation practices.(12)

 To ensure long-term sustainability of the wells, the first step should be to establish need.
 One of the ways in which this can be done is to build wells on a demand-driven process; that is, to only consider constructing wells once local communities have contacted an organization with a request.(13) Other coniderations include a discussion about who is responsible for well maintenance, how the well will be free of waterbourne diseases, and who the well will serve.
 By discussing these topics, those intending to build a well can gauge need and enforce responsibility, ensuring that the building of the well will translate to a sustainable supply of clean water.
 Water.org, an organization that helps establish wells, has a regular practice of sending teams to evaluate the efficacy and maintenance of wells for several months.
-The organization tracks the wells for five years to ensure that it is being used properly by the local communities.(14)
+The organization tracks the wells for five years to ensure that they are being used properly by the local communities.(14)

 Historically, organizations have implemented maintenance strategies based on community-based ownership.
 Community-based maintenance is a strategy based on collective ownership, designed to help foster community unity.
 However, in western Kenya, nearly 50 % of borehole wells dug in the 1980s and maintained using a community-based maintenance model fell into disrepair by 2000.(15) Analysts have suggested that when wells are community-owned, no single individual will feel enough ownership to take control of the well, which eventually leads to its deterioration.
 A compromise might be to have community members elect selected representatives with specific roles in maintaining the well.
 This strategy would synthesize collective ownership with accountability.

 Maintenance can be also be helped by implementing a user-fee, since one of the prime reasons for well failure is overuse of the pump.(16) Implementing a user-fee can help to pay for well repairs.
 Another way to create value for the well is to use cost-sharing for the construction of the well.
 Water.org has communities contribute at least 10 % of the total cost of the well, and the organization also provides small loans (microfinancing) if necessary, which generally ranges from 50 to 250 USD.(17) To train and teach local workers about how the well works, community members can be recruited to work on well construction.
-Building the well with communities also ensures that the technologies are appropriate and that te materials are local, which can also lower construction costs.
+Building the well with communities also ensures that the technologies are appropriate and that the materials are local, which can also lower construction costs.
 Overall, ensuring that communities are engaged with the well personally and financially can promote better maintenance of the wells.(18)

 In 2002, only 48 % of Kenya’s population had toilet access.
 Although there were public toilets, they were often unhygienic, badly maintained, or even unsafe, causing many to entirely avoid the use of toilets.
-In the capital of Nairobi, It had been 30 years since the government last invested in public sanitation facilities.(19) As a result, the large amount of human feces in the environment creates a breeding ground for disease, especially for the poor living in dense, crowded urban areas.
+In the capital of Nairobi, it had been 30 years since the government last invested in public sanitation facilities.(19) As a result, the large amount of human feces in the environment creates a breeding ground for disease, especially for the poor living in dense, crowded urban areas.
 The feces contaminate the water, promoting the cycle of diseases transmitted by the fecal-oral route.
 General sanitation and hygiene is a principal mode of transmission of trachoma, the leading cause of the world’s infectious blindness.(20) As Mohatma Gandhi once said, “Sanitation is more important than independence.”

 To improve general sanitation, Ecotact created a pay-per-use public toilet and shower system called ikotoilet.
 Ecotact has an arrangement with municipalities to use public land in exchange for constructing the facilities and relinquishing control of them after a period of time.
 Ikotoilets are located in urban areas and have high standards of cleanliness and sanitation.
 Toilets are cleaned after each use.
 The ikotoilet facilities also sell small goods.
 Overall, the different aspects of the Ecotact system create a number of jobs for the local communities.
 The model has proven not only profitable, but also successful in promoting sanitation for the urban poor.
 Plans are now in place to expand the ikotoilet model to 200 facilities in Kenya over the next five years.(21)